nginrsw/terminal-chat/README.md

 # Terminal-chat

-A simple terminal-based chat application powered by the [`nginr` preprocessor](https://github.com/nginrsw/nginr).
+A simple terminal-based chat application powered by the [nginr-preprocessor](https://github.com/nginrsw/nginr).
 This project allows you to interact with AI models directly from your terminal.

 ## Features
 - Chat with AI models in your terminal